 Gotham Knights release date

-Unlike most next-gen games that have no apparent release date, Gotham Knights is actually set to launch sometime in 2021 for PC, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X.
+Unlike most next-gen games that have no apparent release date, Gotham Knights was actually set to launch sometime in 2021 for PC, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X. However, it has since been delayed to 2022.

-However, we don’t know the exact date, but if this title follows the release date of the other Batman Arkham games, it’s likely to launch sometime in Q2 or Q3 2021.
+We still don’t know the exact date, but if this title follows the release date of the other Batman Arkham games, it’s likely to launch sometime in Q2 or Q3 2022.
 There’s no word on cross-play functionality as of yet, so stay tuned for that before you decide which platform you’re going for.

 Gotham Knights story